damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

   - Deploys will be recorded automagically because of the way we do deploys.
   - General operations can be recorded by creating an empty commit in the repo and pushing it into origin.
 - Outages and general production incidents
+  - If we are required to act in production manually to perform any operation we should create an issue and consider labeling it as _toil_ to track the cost of such manual work load.
-  - Refer to the _Outages and Blameless Post Mortems_ section ahead
+  - It we had a disruption in the service, we must create a blameless post mortem.
+Refer to the _Outages and Blameless Post Mortems_ section ahead

 ## Outages and Blameless Post Mortems